 The actual machine translation is usually of the whole text.
 That is, the system is generally designed to produce some output for each sentence of the source text.
-Of course, some sentences will not receive a full analysis and so there will be a considerable variation in the quality of the output from sentence to sentence.
-Also, there may be several possible translations for a given word within the same gramatical category and subject matter so that the system must choose one of the translations arbitrarily.
-That choice may of course be appropriate or inappropriate.
+Given current analysis systems, some sentences will not receive a full syntactic and semantic analysis, and so there will be a considerable variation in the quality of the output from sentence to sentence.

+Also, there may be several possible translations for a given word, even within the same grammatical category and subject matter, which may result in the system choosing one of the translations arbitrarily.
+That choice will, of course, sometimes be inappropriate.
 It is well-known that for these and other reasons, a machine translation of a whole text is usually of rather uneven quality.
-There is an alternative to translating the whole text -will be discussed further later on.
+There is an alternative to translating the whole text - namely, "selective translation", a notion which will be discussed further later on.